ItaiAvidov/guard-java/README.md

 end
 ```

-*note: The android jar path must go after the junit.jar path in the classpath, or you will get an exception about ```no method "main"``
+*note: The android jar path must go after the junit.jar path in the classpath, or you will get an exception about ```no method "main"```
-and some kind of Stub message.
-Android only stubs out the JUNitCore runner logic, and if the android jar is placed earlier in the path,
+and method Stub message.
+Android only stubs out the JUnitCore runner logic, and if the android jar is placed earlier in the path,
 it won't be able to run any tests.*

 #### Latency